 Eat healthy this lockdown.
 Know about some of our Millets and its benefits.

-Nowadays we are very much talking about millets and its benefits to replace white rice, why we should eat Millets?, Millets are packed with nutrition, high in fiber and gluten-free.
+Nowadays we are very much talking about millets and its benefits to replace white rice, why we should eat Millets?
+Millets are packed with nutrition, high in fiber, and are gluten-free.
 Their high-fiber content helps in bowel movement and manages diabetes and obesity.
-Their high magnesium level is good for lowering blood pressure, while the potassium content keeps hypertension at bay, They are rich in micronutrients, including calcium, iron, phosphorus, etc. They are low in the Glycemic Index (GI) as such don’t cause a huge spike in blood sugar.
+Their high magnesium level is good for lowering blood pressure, while the potassium content keeps hypertension at bay.
+They are rich in micronutrients, including calcium, iron, phosphorus, etc. They are low in the Glycemic Index (GI) as such don’t cause a huge spike in blood sugar.
 Millets should ideally be an integral part of our daily diet.

 Dietary fiber in millets has water-absorbing and bulking properties.
 It increases the transit time of food in the gut which helps in reducing the risk of inflammatory bowel disease and acts as a detoxifying agent in the body.

 Millets are highly nutritious, non-glutinous, and non-acid forming foods.
 Millets have many nutraceutical and health-promoting properties, especially with their high fiber content.
 Millets act as a probiotic feed for microflora in our inner ecosystem.
 Millets hydrate our colon to keep us from being constipated.
 Niacin in millets can help lower cholesterol.
 Millets contain major and minor nutrients in good amounts along with dietary fiber.
 They are also gluten-free and can be a substitute for wheat or gluten-containing grains for celiac patients.

 - The major portion of sorghum protein is prolamin (kaffir) which has a unique feature of lowering digestibility upon cooking which might be a health benefit for certain dietary groups.